TLDR:

-Data encryption is a method used for confidentiality and security of the stored data by transforming it into an unreadable format using algorithms and encryption keys.
-Only authorized users with the correct decryption key can read the encrypted data.
+Data encryption is a method of protecting information by transforming it into an unreadable format using algorithms and encryption keys.
+Only authorized users with the correct decryption key can access the original data.
+Encryption is essential for ensuring the confidentiality and security of data in transit and at rest.

 What is Data Encryption?

-Data encryption process converts readable data into an encoded format using encryption algorithms and keys.
-This process ensures that unauthorized users will not be able to access the data without the proper decryption key, which reverses the process.
-Encryption can be applied to data while it is stored or being transferred.
+Data encryption is the process of converting plain text or readable data into an encoded format, known as ciphertext, using encryption algorithms and keys.
+This process ensures that unauthorized users cannot access the data without the proper decryption key, which reverses the encryption process.
+Encryption can be applied to data in transit (data being transferred) and data at rest (data stored on devices or servers).

 Why Data Encryption is Important: